In Step with the Spirit w/ Gavin Henderson

 And so, we just give all praise to you, and I thank you for everybody involved in this podcast who has helped it happen as well, Lord.
 Just thank you, Lord.
 And I say this in Jesus Christ’s name.
 Amen.

 Thank you for being a guest of Gospel Reverb.
 If you like what you heard, give us a high rating and review us on iTunes, Spotify, or wherever you get your podcast content.
 Share this episode with a friend.
-It really does help us get the word out as we are just F. Join us next month for a new show and insights from the RCL.
+It really does help us get the word out as we are just getting started.
+Join us next month for a new show and insights from the RCL.
 Until then, peace be with you!